 How To Sell A Condemned House In Plano, Texas

-Whether it’s years of neglect, continuous flooding, or simply inheriting one, owning a condemned house is serious business.
+Owning a condemned house is serious business, whether due to years of neglect, continuous flooding, or simply inheriting one.
 Navigating the sale of a condemned house takes real estate expertise and government approval.
 The process is stricter and complex, as the decisions aren’t solely yours to make.
-For those prepared to take on a challenge or for those seeking an easier path, we have the tips and tricks to guide you in successfully selling a condemned house.
+For those prepared to take on a challenge or those seeking an easier path, we have the tips and tricks to guide you in successfully selling a condemned house.

 What Does A Condemned House Mean?

-A condemned house means that the property is no longer up to code and is violating health, safety, property, and zoning laws in a way that makes the house uninhabitable.
+A condemned house means that the property is no longer up to code and is violating health, safety, property, and zoning laws to the point that it is uninhabitable.

 It requires multiple inspections and a significant risk to your safety for a property to be deemed uninhabitable and eventually condemned.
 A house doesn’t simply get condemned for small code violations, such as plumbing issues or a minor hoarding problem, as it would take severe health and safety risks for your local government to interfere with your property.